made-in-mim/writeups/2020-07-17-chujowyctf/list_processor/README.md

                                                  (function sb-alien:void))))
 ```
 which leads to funcion `void ldb_monitor()`.
-Suret enough, when we call it in GDB, we are greeted with friendly message:
+Sure enough, when we call it in GDB, we are greeted with friendly message:
 ```
-pwndbg> ldb
+pwndbg> call (void)ldb_monitor()
 Welcome to LDB, a low-level debugger for the Lisp runtime environment. ldb> help help	Display this help information.